mcfletch/2daypython/index.rst

 .. topic:: Coding == Magic ?

-    Coding is a wonderful type of magic.
+    You type a bunch of words on a keyboard.

-    You type text and the computer can do almost anything as a result.
+    If you get them right, you can make something happen.

-    It lets you change the world just by hitting keys on a keyboard.
+    If you get them perfect, you can change the world.

-.. topic:: While you wait, Find Python!
+.. topic:: Hi, I'm Mike!
+While you wait, find Python!

     * Get logged into your TDSB account